25+ Cruise Books: Interesting Reads for Your Next Vacation

 Who would want this delicious book?
 (Make sure you don't go into it hungry!)
 It's the perfect book for someone who may choose a cruise experience based on the culinary offerings.

-Each chapter introduces a new ship and the cruise line it's a part of along with what to expect on the menu along with recipes to try at home.
+Each chapter introduces a new ship, the cruise line it's a part of, what to expect on the menu, and recipes to try at home.

 It's half education about cruises and half cookbook!